cerarslan/MyOutFood-with-ComfyUI/README.md

-# MyOutFood
+# MyOutFood with ComfyUI

 A Next.js demo application for discovering and exploring food options.

-## YOU NEED TO CHANGE FILE NAME like .env.local to USE on YOUR LOCAL
+## YOU NEED TO CHANGE FILE NAME and API KEYS like .env.local to USE FULL FEATURES on YOUR LOCAL

 ## Installation